Tow-Boot/Tow-Boot/doc/glossary.md

 do basic configuration, and manage boot options.

-In the ARM with SBCs landscape, **U-Boot** is the de facto solution for the *Initial Boot Firmware*.
+In the ARM with SBCs landscape, **U-Boot** is the de facto solution for the *Platform Firmware*.
 Though *U-Boot* is confusingly, but rightly, often referred to as a *Boot Loader*. *U-Boot* plays double duties often.
 It is tasked with *initializing the hardware*, and often also used to handle *loading and booting* the operating system.